Tajamul21/A-network-simulator-implementing-entire-protocol-stack/README.md

 A simulated model which demonstrates the working of the TCP/IP Networking Model.
 This project shows proper working of the all layers:

-1. Physical Layer: The physical layer is responsible for sending and receiving packets from one physical interface to others.
+1.Physical Layer: The physical layer is responsible for sending and receiving packets from one physical interface to others.